Preparing Images

 The CSS

 We’re going to use CSS to add a background image to our link and give it a matching height and width to display the entire image.
-We’ll then hide the text inside the link by targeting the wrapping <
+We’ll then hide the text inside the link by targeting the wrapping <span> tags.
+Finally, we’ll use the CSS :hover pseudo class to define the alternate image that will display for the rollover.

-head> your HTML document add the following
+Before the closing <head> your HTML document add the following

-targets the CSS at the link withid="rollover"
+- a#rollovertargets the CSS at the link with- id="rollover"

-should match your rollover imagesdisplay:block
+- heightand- widthshould match your rollover images

-only needs to include things that are changing when the image is being rolled over—in this case the background image
+- a#rollover:hoveronly needs to include things that are changing when the image is being rolled over—in this case the background image

 0 comments: